How-to Guides, Postage and Mailing, Postal Optimization, USPS

 Color Letter Scan Camera – This is a device on the Advanced Facer Canceler System (AFCS 200) used for image lift, indicia detection, facing, barcode reading (Intelligent Mail barcode, POSTNET barcode) as well as pre-ID tag detection.

 Combined Mailing – A mailing in which individually addressed mail pieces of the same mail class and generally of the same price category are merged and sorted together, usually using two or more postage payment methods.
-A combined mailing can also consist of nonidentical-weight permit imprint mail pieces or pieces with different prices of postage affixed.
-Used mostly with periodicals mailed in bundles.
+A combined mailing can also consist of nonidentical-weight permit imprint mail pieces or pieces with different prices of postage affixed and used mostly with periodicals mailed in bundles.

 Commercial Base Price – A price lower than the retail price that requires purchase through a channel other than retail.
 Specifically, a discounted price schedule for First-Class Mail parcels, Priority Mail Express service, and Priority Mail service that is lower than retail prices for customers using a specified means to pay postage such as Click-N-Ship service, PC Postage, and Information-Based Indicia postage meters.